NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 Step 2: Data request
 --------------------

-Each POD describes the model data it requires as input in the ``varlist`` section of its ``settings.jsonc`` (or simply *settings*) file, with each entry in ``varlist`` corresponding to one model data file used by the POD.
+Each POD describes the model data it requires as input in the ``varlist`` section of its ``settings.jsonc`` file, with each entry in ``varlist`` corresponding to one model data file used by the POD.
 The framework goes through all the PODs to be run in ``pod_list`` and assembles a top-level list of required model data from their ``varlist``.
 It then queries the source of the model data for the presence of each requested variable with the requested characteristics (e.g., frequency, units, etc.).

-- The most important features of the settings file are described in the :doc:`settings file <dev_settings_quick>` and documented in full detail on the :doc:`reference page <ref_settings>`.
+- The most important features of ``settings.jsonc`` are described in the :doc:`settings file <dev_settings_quick>` and documented in full detail on the :doc:`reference page <ref_settings>`.

-- Variables are specified in the settings file following `CF convention <http://cfconventions.org/>`__ wherever possible.
+- Variables are specified in ``settings.jsonc`` following `CF convention <http://cfconventions.org/>`__ wherever possible.
 If your POD requires derived quantities that are not part of the standard model output (e.g., column weighted averages), incorporate necessary preprocessings for computing these from standard output variables into your code.
 POD are allowed to request variables outside of the CF conventions (by requiring an exact match on the variable name), but this will severely limit the POD's application.

 - Some of the requested variables may be unavailable or without the requested characteristics (e.g., frequency).
 You can specify a *backup plan* for this situation by designating sets of variables as *alternates* if feasible: when the framework is unable to obtain a variable that has the ``alternates`` attribute in ``varlist``, it will then (and only then) query the model data source for the variables named as alternates.